WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 `in_path`: str
 - Filepath to a directory to read signal files.

-`sampling_rate`: int, float
+`sampling_rate`: float
-- Sampling rate of the signal.
-This is the number of entries recorded per second, or the inverse of the difference in time between entries.

-`threshold`: int, float
+- The sampling rate of the signal files.

+`window_ms`: float, optional (50.0)
+- The size of the outlier detection window in ms. The default is 50.0.

+`threshold`: float, optional (5.0)
-- Number of times greater than the metric calculated a recorded value has to be for the file to be considered an outlier.
+- The number of times greater than the metric a value has to be for classification as an outlier.
+The default is 5.0.

-`cols`: list-str, optional (None)
-- List of columns of the signal to search for outliers in.
-The default is None, in which case outliers are searched for in every column except for 'time'.
+`metric`: function, optional (`np.median`)
+- The aggregation method to use.
+Valid methods are any aggregation function that works with a list or array (e.g., `np.mean`).
+The default is `np.median`.

-`low`: int, float, optional (None)
+`low`: float, optional (None)
-- Lower frequency limit of where to search for outliers.
-Should be the same as lower limit for bandpass filtering, or some value that eliminates the irrelevant lower frequency ranges.
+- Lower frequency limit (Hz) of the outlier detection.
 The default is None, in which case no lower threshold is used.

-`high`: int, float, optional (None)
+`high`: float, optional (None)
-- Upper frequency limit of where to search for outliers.
-Should be the same as upper limit for bandpass filtering, or some value that eliminates the irrelevant upper frequency ranges.
+- Upper frequency limit (Hz) of the outlier detection.
 The default is None, in which case no upper threshold is used.

-`metric`: function, optional (np.median)
-- Aggregation metric used to calculate outliers.
-Can be any function that takes a list of numeric values, and returns a single value.
-Recommended functions are: `np.median` and `np.mean`.
-The default is `np.median`.
+`cols`: list-str, optional (None)
+- List of columns of the signals to apply the outlier detection to.
+The default is None, in which case the outlier detection is applied to every column except for 'Time' and columns that start with 'mask_'.

 `expression`: str, optional (None)
 - A regular expression.
-If provided, will only search for outliers in files whose names match the regular expression.
+If provided, will only apply the outlier detection to files whose local paths inside of `in_path` match the regular expression.
 The default is None.

-`window_size`: int, optional (200)
-- The window size to use when filtering for local maxima.
-The default is 200.

-`file_ext`: str, optional ("csv")
+`file_ext`: str, optional ('csv')
-- File extension for files to read.
-Only reads files with this extension.
+- The file extension for files to read.
+Only detects outliers in files with this extension.
 The default is 'csv'.

 **Raises**

+A warning is raised if no files in `in_path` match with `expression`.

-A warning is raised if `window_size` is greater than half the size of a file read by the function.
+A warning is raised if `window_ms` is longer than half a signal recording.

+An exception is raised if `expression` is not None or a valid regular expression.

-An exception is raised if `window_size` is not an integer greater than 0.
+An exception is raised if `sampling_rate` is not greater than 0.

-An exception is raised if `sampling_rate` is less or equal to 0.
+An exception is raised if `window_size` is not greater than 0.

-An exception is raised if `threshold` is less or equal to 0.
+An exception is raised if `threshold` is not greater than 0.

+An exception is raised if `metric` is not a valid summary function.

+An exception is raised if `low` or `high` are not between 0 and `sampling_rate`/2.

 An exception is raised if `low` is greater than `high`.

-An exception is raised if `low` or `high` are negative.

-An exception is raised if `metric` is not a valid summary function.
+An exception is raised if a column from `cols` is not a column of a signal file.

-An exception is raised if a column in `cols` is not in a data file.
+An exception is raised if there is not enough maxima to create an interpolation.

-An exception is raised if a file cannot not be read in `in_path`.
+An exception is raised if a file could not be read.

 An exception is raised if an unsupported file format was provided for `file_ext`.

-An exception is raised if `expression` is not None or a valid regular expression.

 **Returns:**